-Appendix D

-EMISSION ABATEMENT PLAN FOR STARTUP, SHUTDOWN AND MALFUNCTIONS
+Appendix D EMISSION ABATEMENT PLAN FOR STARTUP, SHUTDOWN AND MALFUNCTIONS

-This emission abatement plan is for the Cadillac Asphalt hot mix asphalt plant located at 4751 White Lake Road, Clarkston, Michigan.
+This emission abatement plan is for the Michigan Paving & Materials hot mix asphalt plant located at 1600 North Elm St., Jackson, Michigan.

 The plant is rated at 650 tons per hour of HMA.
-This is a counterflow drum plant.
-The dryer drum is inclined with the aggregates feed chute located at the top end and the burner at the bottom.
-RAP materials are added in the middle portion of the drum dryer/mixer.
-Mixing of the aggregate and RAP with liquid asphalt cement occurs in the lower portion of the drum below the flame zone, where liquid asphalt cement is added.
+This is a dual drum plant.
+The dryer drum is inclined with the burner and aggregates feed chute located at the top end.
+RAP materials are added in the lower portion of the drum.
+The heated mix is transferred to the second drum where liquid asphalt cement is added for mixing with the aggregate and RAP materials.
 The plant is capable of running a monthly average of 50% RAP.